TouK/nussknacker/docs/MigrationGuide.md

 To see the biggest differences please consult the [changelog](Changelog.md).

 ## In version 1.17-esp

+### Configuration changes

+* [#6958](https://github.com/TouK/nussknacker/pull/6958) Added message size limit in the "Kafka" exceptionHandler: `maxMessageBytes`.
+  Its default value reflects Kafka's default size limit of 1 MB (`max.message.bytes`), you need to increase it if your error topic allows for larger messages.
+Remember to add some margin for Kafka protocol overhead (100 bytes should be enough).

+### Other changes

 * [#6952](https://github.com/TouK/nussknacker/pull/6952) Improvement: TypeInformation support for scala.Option:
   If you used CaseClassTypeInfoFactory with case classes that contain the Option type, the state won't be restored after the upgrade.